JHarrison89/rails-api-session-auth-template/README.md

 ## CSRF protection

 ### How it works
-CSRF protection works by placing a CSRF token in the client (users browser).  <br> The client sends the token to the backend with every subsequent requet. <br>
+CSRF protection works by placing a CSRF token in the client (user's browser).  <br> The client sends the token to the backend with every subsequent request. <br>
 The backend checks the token is valid before a request is processed. <br>

 Resources cannot be accessed without a CSRF token except for GET resources which are not protected. <br>